a-a-bauman/lbcf/aaron/Addendum.md

-# Addendums to London Baptist Confession of 1689
+# Addendum to London Baptist Confession of 1689

 # Of Cessationism